CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-referview.md

 * **check-type**: Boolean value to indicate whether a profile should be present in the other view.
 Possible values: "yes", "no".

+## Example

+If we want to have two views that are mutually inclusive we can use this condition to compare them.
+To prevent selection from a certain view we use the following values:

+* **refer-view**: \<View we don't want to get profiles from>
+* **check-type**: "no"

+It's also possible to make an overarching view and include the profiles that do occur in the other view.
+This is possible by setting **check-type** to "yes" instead of "no".

 ## More information

 * [Fetch rule conditions](rest-get-rule-conditions)